Jason Dy

 Jason James Desiata Dy (born June 19, 1990) is a Filipino singer, songwriter, musician and occasional actor.
 He is best known as the winner of the second season of The Voice of the Philippines.

 Dy was invited onstage by David Foster to perform with him during his HitMan tour at the Smart Araneta Coliseum, Manila, August 18, 2015.
 Dy sang "I Have Nothing" with Foster on piano.

 Dy's eponymous album, Jason Dy, was released by MCA Universal on September 4, 2015.
 "Caught in that Feeling", "Milagro", and "Walang Iwanan" were released as singles.
 A deluxe edition with additional original compositions was released October 2016.

 March 2017, Dy received a gold record award from MCA Music for his Jason Dy album at a celebration at Robinson's Galleria.
 Edray Teodoro and Micka Gorospe performed his songs Caught In That Feeling and Break My Heart.

 In May 2017, Dy went on a Malaysian promo tour for his latest single "Nothing Like Cinta Ini" with Malaysian singer Fazura.
 "Nothing Like Cinta Ini" is the Malaysian version of Dy's single "Nothing Like Pag-Ibig" written by Jungee Marcelo.

 Dy is currently a regular performer at ABS-CBN's Sunday variety show ASAP.
-He was a part of the group ASAP Soul Sessions alongside fellow R&B artists, Kyla, Jay R, KZ Tandingan, and Daryl Ong, a group that had a segment from 2016-2017.
+He was a part of the group ASAP Soul Sessions alongside fellow R&B artists, Kyla, Jay R, KZ Tandingan, and Daryl Ong, a group that had a segment from 2016 to 2017.

+In 2025-2026, Dy is one of the contestants of the fourth season of Your Face Sounds Familiar and ended up as the third placer.

 Biography

 Early life and education

 Jason Dy was born on June 19, 1990, in Cebu City, Philippines but was raised by his parents in Butuan City.
 In 2003, his parents separated; they were granted an annulment in 2014.
 Jason lived with his mother until she needed to leave for Singapore to find work.
-He finished primary school at Enfant Cheri Study Centre Butuan City, high school at Father Saturnino Urios University and earned a Bachelor's degree in Popular Music at Philippine Women's University.
+He finished primary school at Enfant Cheri Study Centre Butuan City, high school at Father Saturnino Urios University and earned a bachelor's degree in Popular Music at Philippine Women's University.

 To support himself, Dy started working as a "haranista".
 He serenades women in different places of their boyfriends or suitors.
 He also recorded demo tracks, including the original soundtrack of the 2013 film Bakit Hindi Ka Crush ng Crush Mo?, which was re-recorded by Xian Lim for his XL2 album, as well as "Kontrabida" and "Nasa 'Yo Na Ang Lahat" by Sam Concepcion and Daniel Padilla, respectively.
 He also uploaded covers on YouTube, and composing an original song entitled "2 Have U".